One agent is useful.

 • Token and cost metadata when available.

-Agent workflows become much easier to trust when the intermediate reasoning is inspectable.
-If the final summary says "all three models agreed," I want the evidence.
+Agent workflows are easier to trust when the intermediate outputs are inspectable.
+If the final summary says all three models agreed, I want the evidence.
 If one model disagreed, I want to know why.

 The artifact trail also makes workflows improvable.
 You can compare runs, tune prompts, remove useless steps, and identify which model combinations actually help for a given task.